 From here, autumn is the best time not only for hiking, but for photography.

 Reason 2.
-Autumn Weather Is More Comfortable for Hiking, Than Summer
+Fall Weather Is More Comfortable for Hiking, Than in the Summer

 In autumn, the Dolomites usually have good, comfortable weather for hiking.
 It is quite stable without sudden changes in temperature and humidity.